Inflatable space habitat: Ongoing research

-Currently the main areas of research are being undertaken by Bigelow Aerospace and NASA.
+Currently the main areas of research are being undertaken by Sierra Space and NASA.
 NASA is currently studying inflatable lunar bases with the planetary surface habitat and airlock unit which is in an early prototype phase, and has conceptual proposals for utilizing expandable-technology space structures in cislunar and interplanetary crewed exploration spacecraft.

+Bigelow Aerospace development work

+From its founding in 1998 until its closing in 2020, Bigelow Aerospace performed pioneering research and development work in coordination with NASA on inflatable space habitats.
+In 2021 Sierra Space was founded, which continued the development of inflatable space habitats in partnership with NASA.

-Bigelow Expandable Activity Module
+Bigelow- Expandable Activity Module

-The Bigelow Expandable Activity Module (BEAM) is an experimental expandable space station module developed by Bigelow Aerospace, under contract to NASA, for testing as a temporary module on the International Space Station (ISS) from 2016 to at least 2020.
+The Bigelow Expandable Activity Module (BEAM) was an experimental expandable space station module developed by the now defunct Bigelow Aerospace, under contract to NASA, for testing as a temporary module on the International Space Station (ISS) from 2016 to at least 2020.
 It arrived at the ISS on April 10, 2016, was berthed to the station on April 16, and was expanded and pressurized on May 28, 2016.

-Bigelow Commercial Space Station
+Bigelow- Commercial Space Station

 The Bigelow Next-Generation Commercial Space Station, composed of two types of expandable space habitat modules, was announced in mid-2010.

 The initial build-out of the station was announced for 2014/2015, and would have consisted of two Sundancer modules and one B330 module.